Frit: Green frit

-Relationships between frit, glass and faience
+Relationships with glass and faience

 An Akkadian text from Assurbanipal's library at Nineveh suggests that a frit-like substance was an intermediate material in the production of raw glass.
 This intermediate step would have followed the grinding and mixing of the raw materials used to make glass.
 An excerpt of Oppenheim's translation of Tablet A, Section 1 of the Nineveh text reads:

 The steps that follow involve reheating, regrinding and finally gathering the powder in a pan.
 Following the Nineveh recipe, Brill was able to produce a "high quality" glass.
 He deduced that the frit intermediate is necessary so that gases will evolve during this stage and the end product will be virtually free of bubbles.
-Furthermore, grinding the frit actually expedites the "second part of the process, which is to … reduce the system to a glass".
+Furthermore, grinding the frit actually expedites the "second part of the process, which is to ... reduce the system to a glass".

 Moorey has defined this intermediate step as "fritting", "a process in which the soluble salts are made insoluble by breaking down the carbonates, etc. and forming a complex mass of sintered silicates".
 A frit preserved in a "fritting pan fragment" kept in the Petrie Museum "shows numerous white flecks of unreacted silica and a large number of vesicles where gases had formed".
 The process was known to ancient writers Pliny and Theophilus.

 But whether this "fritting" was done in antiquity as a deliberate step in the manufacture of raw glass remains questionable.
 The compositions of frits and glasses recovered from Amarna do not agree in a way that would imply frits were the immediate precursors of glasses: the frits have lower concentrations of soda and lime and higher concentrations of cobalt and alumina than the glasses have.